-Around Vanuatu we caught the local buses and we walked around the shops and restaurants.
-My family and I know a couple that live in Vanuatu so they picked us up from the airport but there are airport shuttles available.
+Around Vanuatu we caught the local buses.
+We also walked around the shops and restaurants.
+My family and I know a couple that live in Vanuatu.
+They picked us up from the airport but there are airport shuttles available.

-Take a tour around the island – There are tour companies that can take you and your family around the island to see the famous sites e.g The Vanuatu Survivor Islands!
+Take a tour around the island – There are tour companies that can take you and your family around the island to see the famous sites e.g The Vanuatu Survivor Islands.
 (From the programme Survivor).
-The tour we went on took us to the places e.g the Wahoo Bar etc.
+The tour we went on took us to these places e.g the Wahoo Bar etc.

-For prices and other tour options click the link below and it will take you to their website. http://www.upowerzegovanuatu.com/tours.html
+For prices and other tour options, click their website below. http://www.upowerzegovanuatu.com/tours.html

 Below is a photo of what a Zego looks like.